Connect with us

 I would, however, like to point you towards the latter half of Nurani’s statement – that there is a certain effort that is actively going towards constructing global artists.
 This also explains that in the 75 song playlists, there are almost no songs in any “regional” languages — that are not in Hindi or English.
 It is amusing, because Spotify does have language-specific playlists.
 For example, this week’s playlist for Radar India has no songs in any regional language.
 On further prodding, I found that the Indie India playlist, currently, has no songs in regional languages.

-It is not surprising that the construction of a national ideal propped with the capitalistic leaning towards making global stars seeps into the curation, what is egregious is the exclusion is so blatant.
+It is understandable that there is a desire to create global stars.
+However, this should not come at the expense of excluding certain groups.
 If the target is diaspora, why is it still just in English and Hindi?
-Sometimes, courtesy of the recent surge in worldwide popularity of Punjabi stars like Diljit Dosanjh and AP Dhillon, etc. – you do see a nominal number seep through, but that too only if it has accumulated some momentum / traction amongst the public.
+Sometimes, courtesy of the recent surge in worldwide popularity of Punjabi stars like Diljit Dosanjh and AP Dhillon, etc. – you do see a nominal number seep through, but that too only if it has accumulated some momentum/traction amongst the public.
 The problem is explicit, in this, and it is systemic.
-While large institutions boast about the diverse musical landscape that India has for itself, they prop up specific linguistic and cultural identities which fits the mainstream identity of “India”, or the modern, exoticised, shimmering ideal of “brownness”.
+While large institutions promote the diversity of Indian music, they often focus on specific styles and genres that are more widely recognized.

-The idea of musical inaccessibility due to linguistic variety is not, I believe, logical.
-Across India, one of the biggest hits is Chuttamalle, with speakers blasting a Telugu song.
-People have danced to Gangnam Style and Waka Waka and K-pop has entrenched itself into the Gen-Z consciousness.
-It is not language that holds us back from getting our hands on music, it is the wilful and categorical erasure of what we call “regional” music.
+I don’t believe the idea of musical inaccessibility due to linguistic variety is logical.
+Across India, one of the biggest hits is ‘Chuttamalle,’ with speakers blasting a Telugu song.
+People have danced to Gangnam Style and Waka Waka, and K-pop has entrenched itself into the Gen-Z consciousness.
+It is not language that restricts our musical experiences; it is the lack of exposure to diverse genres.

-There is a similar problem with YouTube music, which — albeit not as popular as Spotify and its more “elite” counterpart, Apple Music.
+There is a similar observation made with YouTube music, which — albeit not as popular as Spotify and Apple Music.
 YT Music’s Indie Rising playlist, which promises to curate the latest in “Desi Independent Music”.
-What is disappointing, although anticipated, is in the 54 song playlist, there are no tracks in languages that are not English/Hindi.
-While Spotify, at least, tries to integrate music that is “new”, YT Music’s approach is going for the most popular, or familiar names in indie music in India, even though they are dated releases.
-For example, the current indie playlist consists of a rotation of Anuv Jain, Prateek Kuhad and Ritviz, which are not latest, by any means.
-The New Indian Indie playlist, which features 61 songs has the exact same problem.
+What is noticeable, however, is in the 54 song playlist, there are no tracks in languages that are not English/Hindi.
+While Spotify tries to integrate “music that is “new” music, YT Music’s approach seems to be going for the most popular, or familiar names in indie music in India, even though they are dated releases.
+For example, the current indie playlist consists of a rotation of Anuv Jain, Prateek Kuhad, and Ritviz, which are not the latest, by any means.
+The New Indian Indie playlist, which features 61 songs, has the same problem.

-t seems hypocritical for companies that means to platform “indie” music to engage in such specific platformization.
-The task is not difficult, Spotify curates innumerable playlists for different languages, and aims to diversify itself to maximize their appeal to the most users possible.
+It seems inconsistent for companies that support “indie” music to prioritize certain styles.
+Spotify curates innumerable playlists for different languages, and aims to diversify itself to maximize their appeal to the most users possible.
 One thinks of the Gramscian notion of cultural hegemony – “As the universal dominant ideology, the ruling-class worldview misrepresents the social, political, and economic status quo as natural, inevitable, and perpetual social conditions that benefit every social class, rather than as artificial social constructs that benefit only the ruling class.”
-What we do see here is a rendering of the same, the applications of a cultural hegemony of an imposed idea of what we consider pan-Indian.
-The articulation of music, the art of its compilation , is not an apolitical act – it is time we stopped seeing it as one, no matter where it finds itself entrenched in — in a discarded vinyl or a capitalistic corporation that puts the finances above the art, always.
+What we see here is a focus on a particular cultural perspective that is considered representative of all of India.
+The articulation of music, the art of its compilation , is not an apolitical act – it is time we stopped seeing it as one, no matter where it finds itself entrenched in.

 Spotify Release Radar